dominion-framework/docs/_src/quick-start/quick-start.md

 It runs all bootstrap functions and starts listening for HTTP requests.

 OK, that's it.
 We just went through all basic features of the framework.
-Thank you for reading and I'm wishing you to have a grate time working with Dominion framework.
+Thank you for reading, and I wish you to have a grate time working with Dominion framework.
 You can find more in-depth information on this website and of course (and it is more recommended) in the [source code](https://github.com/dominion-framework/dominion) on GitHub.